 These spicy gluten free jambalaya stuffed baked potatoes are a delicious dish for your Mardi Gras celebrations.
+If you love using baked potatoes as your base for flavorful combinations, this fun recipe is for you!

 One thing I miss since relocating to California is celebrating Mardi Gras.

 Dancing around to fabulous music, wearing bright colors, and getting cool plastic necklaces tossed at you during parades?
+Priceless.

 In New Orleans, Mardi Gras is a major holiday.
 The season is celebrated during the two weeks prior to Fat Tuesday, and typically includes parades and family gatherings where food plays a major role.